Confederal Navy¶

 - Reconnaissance and intelligence-gathering against Aegiran fleet movements

-- Insertion and extraction of special operations forces
+- Insertion and extraction of Naval Special Warfare elements

 - Persistent maritime presence in contested zones